-I personally feel that is mistake we have all been making, forgetting the #human #side of ‘#saintly’ man who never claimed he was one.
-Gandhiji has been much revered, not just in India but across the whole wide world which has been very much inspired by him for instance, Nelson Mandela, Martin Luther King Jr., Albert Einstein who said,
+I personally feel that is the mistake we have all been making, forgetting the human side of the ‘saintly’ man who never claimed he was one.
+Gandhiji has been much revered, not just in India but across the world which has been very much inspired by him for instance, Nelson Mandela, Martin Luther King Jr., and Albert Einstein who said,

 “Generations to come will scarce believe that such a one as this ever in flesh and blood walked upon this earth”.

 But in India, which he is claimed to be the ‘father’ of, he is resented, and so is his ideology.

 This very human side of Gandhiji has been subject to allegations and questions, some of which I try to declutter today.

 Allegations or Agenda?